Belgrade Fortress: Modern

 After the Third Hatt-i sharif of 1833, issued by the Ottoman sultan Mahmud II, number of Turks remaining to live in Belgrade was limited to 6,000, including women and children, and a strong Turkish garrison.
 Only Turks were allowed to live in the Upper Town, while both Turks and Serbs were allowed to live in the Lower Town.
 The gates were guarded by the Turkish sentries, except when prince Miloš was visiting the Lower Town, when they were replaced with Serbian policemen.
 There were two administrators, one Turkish and one Serbian.
 The Turkish administrator had jurisdiction only over the Turkish population, but in the Turkish-Serbian matters, Serbian judge was presiding.
 In the mid-1830s there were 3,000 houses in the Lower Town of which 2,500 were owned by the Turks who rented them to the Serbs.

 Later, while it was inhabited, the fortress formed one of the quarters in the administrative division of Belgrade.
 It was called Grad ("city") for administrative purposes and continued to be translated in the foreign languages as "fortress".
 According to the censuses, it had a population of 2,219 in 1890, 2,281 in 1895, 2,777 in 1900, 2,396 in 1905 and 454 in 1910.

 Kalemegdan was the location of the second airport in Serbia, after one in the neighborhood of Banjica from 1910.
 A field in the Donji Grad was adapted for planes in January 1911.
-It was situated along the bank of the Sava river, from the old Turkish bath (modern Planetarium) to the mouth of the Sava into the Danube.
+It was situated along the bank of the Sava river, from the old hammam or bathhouse (now the modern Planetarium) to the mouth of the Sava into the Danube.
 One of the flight pioneers, Edvard Rusjan, died in an airplane crash after taking off from this field and being hit by the gust of košava on 9 January 1911.
 Remains of Rusjan's plane were originally exhibited in Donji Grad and his funeral was one of the largest recorded in Belgrade.
 Surviving rib of this airplane became the first exhibit in the predecessor of the modern Aeronautical Museum Belgrade.
 Today, the area is used by the parachutists and paragliders and as the location of the air shows for sports and ultra-light aviation.
 In June 2021 it was announced that the memorial bench dedicated to Rusjan will be placed below the fortress and that surrounding green area will be named the Edvard Rusjan Park.